leesadie/forestar/README.md

   <img src="https://img.shields.io/badge/Mapbox-000000?style=for-the-badge&logo=mapbox&logoColor=white" />
 </p>

 This repository contains the base of forestʌr, a pilot web application that uses customization and location-based augmented reality to enable self-guided forest bathing.
+This project was carried out with EMLx, a part of the [UBC Emerging Media Lab](https://eml.ubc.ca/), during May - August 2023.

 ## Background
 Forest bathing, known as shinrin yoku (森林浴), is a Japanese practice that involves immersing oneself in nature–particularly forests.
 Research has shown that forest bathing has the capacity to reduce stress, enhance wellbeing, and foster a deeper connection with the natural environment amidst the digital age.
 This project is an extension of a 2022 UBC Faculty of Forestry clinical trial conducted in Vancouver parks.